 Innovator’s focuses on disruptive technology and how business leaders need to keep up with new innovation in order to thrive.
-Innovator’s happens to be the book most highly recommended to Drew.
-He goes on to explain, “it kind of helps you understand how startups can survive, exist and beat the big companies with so many orders of magnitude and more resources.”
+Innovator’s is the one book most highly recommended to Drew: “It kind of helps you understand how startups can survive, exist and beat the big companies with so many orders of magnitude and more resources.”

 - Founders at Work: Stories of Startups’ Early Days by Jessica Livingston